meowmeowahr/kevinbotlib/docs/examples.md

 # Examples

-All examples include two variants for serial, and MQTT.
+Most examples include two variants for serial, and MQTT.
 Source code can be found [here](https://github.com/meowmeowahr/kevinbotlib/tree/main/examples)

 For more information, see [Serial vs. MQTT](architecture.md#serial-vs-mqtt)